Navigate home logo

 Project goal:

-Replacing ageing sections of the Goldfields pipeline while preserving it historical significance.
+Replacing ageing sections of the Goldfields pipeline while preserving its historical significance.
 Upgrades are required to continue to support development, and to ensure a safe and reliable water supply in the Goldfields and Agricultural region.

 Status:

-In Planning
+In planning

 Delivery Date: